 Here’s what a typical weekly TPS-recording calendar looks like (in gray) alongside the calendar of all our internal AE team meetings (to make sure I don’t double-book):

-Hopefully you’re starting to see why color-coding your calendar is so important.
-As you view more calendars, it’s important that you are able to discern which events belong to which calendar visually.
+Hopefully, you’re starting to see all the benefits of color-coding.
+As you view more calendars, it’s important that you are able to see which events belong to which calendar visually.
 Digital calendars let you have a virtually unlimited number of calendars and you can color-code them in any color scheme you want.
-Whatever color scheme you decide to use, color-coding gives you an easy way to filter what you have going on during any given day, week or month.
+Whatever color scheme you decide to use, color-coding gives you an easy way to filter what you have going on during any given day, week, or month.
 It’s a form of data isolation.

 Here’s what my weekly calendar looks like with all these different calendars displayed at once:

 But these are just a few of the ways you might decide to set up your calendar.
-Here’s some highlights from the rest of the Asian Efficiency Team:
+Here are some highlights from the rest of the Asian Efficiency Team:

 There are countless other ways that you may decide to set up your calendars as well.
 For example, you may decide to set up your calendars based on areas of life.
 If you decide to use this strategy, your calendars may look something like this:

 Tip 2: Set up Your Color-Coded System in Your Favorite App

 This part is pretty straightforward – simply create a separate calendar for each mode you identified above.

 You can create these calendars wherever you’d like, but we HIGHLY recommend you use an online calendar service to sync your calendar like Google Calendar, iCloud, or Office 365.
 Almost every calendar app has built-in support for Google, and on Mac or iOS, they will also have support for iCloud calendars as well (if you prefer to keep everything within the Apple ecosystem).